Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 • Choosing not to drink

-• Two drinks or less in a day for males
+• Consuming two drinks or fewer in a day for males

-• One drink or less in a day for females
+• Having one drink or fewer drinks in a day for females

 • Binge drinking